 Does your PowerPoint run really slowly?
 Mine did.
 Particularly the animation pane, and slides with lots of graphics (especially vector graphics).
 Office 2013 was fine, then Office 365 (with PowerPoint 2016) was ridiculously slow.
 There might be a simple fix to help...

-It’s useful for showing people data sets with small text sizes, complex screenshots, or a live program.
-We recommend doing it in sales presentations, training sessions, and online webinars, because it helps your audience to see things more clearly, and you to focus their attention on the important elements of the screen.
+Magnifying or zooming in on your computer is simple to activate at any time using your mouse and you can zoom into the entire screen, or just magnify a section of it, moving around to change your view.
+You can also change the magnification level to make things even larger.
+This technique is useful for showing people data sets with small text sizes, complex screenshots, or a live program.
+We recommend doing it in presentations and training because it helps your audience to see things more clearly, and helps you to focus their attention on the important elements of the screen.

 So, how do you do it?